RavensbourneWebMedia/Dynamic-Web/sessions/03/README.md

 	[![](assets/nointerface.png)](http://www.theverge.com/2013/3/10/4086392/samsung-golden-krishna-the-best-interface-is-no-interface)

-	Reflect on how you can apply the 3 principles form this talk to your project:
+- [ ] Write your reflections on how you can apply the 3 principles form this talk to your project:

 1. Embrace natural processes
 * Leverage computers instead of catering to them
 * Create a system that adapts to individuals

 You can also borrow the book `The best interface is no interface` from Ravensbourne's library.
 It's a thought-provoking book, full of visuals and inspiring case studies, that can help your creative process in this unit and beyond (especially in the UX unit after Xmas).